DOI: 10.1051/0004-6361/200811475

 results in

-error of 3 K. For the main component, a comparison of velocities
+K and a 1-σ error of 3 K. For the main component, a comparison of velocities

 determined from ten optically thin NH3 inversion lines with those from five optically thin rotational transitions

-of HC3N, observed at similar frequencies, constrains potential variations of the proton-to-electron mass ratio
+of HC3N, observed at similar frequencies, constrains potential variations of the proton-to-electron mass ratio μ

 to

-confidence.
+with 3-σ confidence.
 Also including optically thin rotational lines

 from other molecular species, it is emphasized that systematic errors are